 How to Update Your Roof-to-Wall Attachment from Toe Nails to Hurricane Clips

-Some companies, like Third Nail Truss Mitigation and Hurricane Retrofit and Maximum Solutions in Florida, specialize in retrofitting older homes to adhere to current wind mitigation standards.
+Some companies, like LGT Restoration Services, Inc. and Maximum Solutions in Florida, specialize in retrofitting older homes to adhere to current wind mitigation standards.
 They offer easy updates from dual nail roof truss straps systems with a third nail.

 Third Nail can work on most exteriors for hurricane strap retrofits, whether your home has aluminum, vinyl, metal, or wood siding.
 They specialize in servicing the southern half of Florida.
 Maximum Solutions operates throughout the state.

 We often recommend both companies, whose contractors are properly insured and licensed, to make sure our homeowners have a reliable and affordable way to update their roof-to-wall attachments and qualify for bigger wind mitigation savings.